 And of course you have to stop by Sprinkles Cupcakes.

-Next we made our way back down the block to Rodeo Drive.
-Not to shop, but to look rich and take pictures.
-Lol.
+Next we made our way down the block to Rodeo Drive.
+Not to shop.
+But to look rich and take pictures.
 Don’t judge me, I’m being honest.
 My days of buying overpriced items just for the name are done.
 I only shop designer pieces when they’re deeply discounted.
-I now find more value in experiences (like this LA Trip), rather than material items.
+I now find more value in experiences (like this trip to LA), rather than material items.
 We did have fun window shopping and looking at fancy cars though.
+Kids tend to enjoy the simple things.

 POLO | JEANS | SNEAKERS | FANNY PACK | AVIATORS

-When we were done we took a Lyft back to Hollywood (use my referral code ERICA003780 for $20 in ride credit on your first ride) to have dinner at Kino Sushi.
+We were over Beverly Hills at that point and decided to head back to Hollywood to have dinner at Kino Sushi.
 Esean had a Teriyaki Chicken Bento Box which he enjoyed for the most part.
 He thought that the teriyaki sauce was a little bland.
 My child don’t play when it comes to seasoning lol.

 I had the Caterpillar Roll with miso soup, a salad and a glass of plum wine.
 Everything was enjoyable.
 However they were a bit skimpy with the eel in my roll.
 After dinner we stopped by the Hollywood & Highland Center to get another round of churros, and a last view of the Hollywood sign before heading to the airport.